Probing the limits of optical cycling in a predissociative diatomic molecule: Details of measurement stages

-The idea behind the design of method II is as follows.
-We first perform state preparation to populate $X(v''=1)$ state for the same reason as method I. By repumping the population that leaks to $X(v''=0)$ and $X(v''=2)$ states individually, we can have a measure of unwanted loss.
-This also serves as a direct comparison of \A state and \B state in terms of the loss distribution.
-Useful information of the ten stages can be found in Table \ref{tab:v1 table 2}.
-The fact that method II accounts for the loss to $X(v''=0)$ and $X(v''=2)$ states has both pros and cons.
-On the one hand, method II provides additional level of sanity checks with more equations than variables.
-Our approach of solving the over-constrained equation sets can be found in Appendix \ref{sec:bootstrapping}.
-On the other hand, it relies on detection on the $X(v''=1)$ state, which means that the signal will be lower than detection on $X(v''=0)$ state, and more sensitive to drifts in the system.
-Hence the eventual SNR of outcome from method II is not significantly better than method I.
+Method II is {designed} as follows.
+We first perform state preparation to populate {the} $X(v''=1)$ state, {similar to} method I. By {individually} repumping the population that leaks to $X(v''=0)$ and $X(v''=2)$ we {get} a measure of unwanted loss.
+This also serves as a comparison of \A and \B states in terms of the loss distribution. {The 10} stages {are detailed} in Table \ref{tab:v1 table 2}.
+The fact that method II accounts for losses to {both} $X(v''=0)$ and $X(v''=2)$ {has advantages and disadvantages} On the one hand, method II provides {an} additional {confidence} check, with more equations than variables.
+Our approach to solving the over-constrained equation sets {is} in Appendix \ref{sec:bootstrapping}.
+On the other hand, {the method} relies on detection {using} the $X(v''=1)$ state, which {leads to lower} signals {and higher drift sensitivity than} detecting on $X(v''=0)$.
+Hence the SNR for method II is not significantly {higher} than {for} method I.

-It is worthwhile to note that measuring the predissociation probability for \B$(v'=2)$ and higher vibrational levels would require pumping the population to \X$(v''=2)$ state and higher and performing optical cycling there, with repump light recovering the population, and monitoring unexplained loss.
-However, due to limitations in available space and number of lasers, as well as the increased complexity of the required stages, we have decided not to pursue these measurements at this time.
+Measuring the predissociation probability for \B$(v'=2)$ and higher vibrational levels would require pumping the population to \X$(v''=2)$ and higher and performing optical cycling there, with repump{ing to} recover the population, and monitoring unexplained loss.
+However, due to {practical} limitations in available space and number of lasers, as well as the increased complexity of the required stages, we {did not} pursue these measurements.